trideeindhoven/website/content/yealink/avg_gdpr.md

 relevant.
 Dus ik duik in deze lijvige tekst.

 Het volgende stuk tekst valt mij meteen op in het hoofdstuk "Privacy Policy":
-{{< quote cloudemail >}}
-The software may collect information about you and your use of the software and send that to Yealink.
+{{< quote cloudemail >}}The software may collect information about you and your use of the software and send that to Yealink.
 Yealink may use this information to provide services and improve Yealink’s products and services.
 Your opt-out rights, if any, are described in the product documentation.
 Some features in the software may enable collection of data from users of your devices that access or use the software.
 If you use these features to enable data collection in your devices, you must comply with applicable law, including getting any required user consent, and maintain a prominent privacy policy that accurately informs users about how you use, collect, and share their data.
 You can learn more about Yealink’s data collection and use in the product documentation and the Yealink Privacy Statement available at https://www.yealink.com/onepage_66.html.
 You agree to comply with all applicable provisions of the Yealink Privacy Statement.{{< /quote >}}

 De AVG minded lezer is natuurlijk al lang aangeslagen op de zinssnede
 {{< quote cloudquote >}}Your opt-out rights, if any{{< /quote >}}